+Basin/Wetland Systems

 (formerly pond/wetland system)

 Multiple cell systems, such as basin/wetland systems, use at least one wet basin along with a shallow marsh component.
 The first cell is a sediment forebay that outlets to a wet basin, which removes particulate pollutants.
 The wet basin also reduces the velocity of the runoff entering the system.
 Stormwater then travels to the next cell, which contains a plunge pool.
 The plunge pool acts as an energy dissipator.
 Shallow marshes provide additional treatment of runoff, particularly for dissolved pollutants.
 These systems require less space than the shallow marsh systems and generally achieve a higher pollutant removal rate than other stormwater wetland systems.